2015 Track and Field

 Assistant Coach Clint Dillon - Pole Vault

-Clint Dillon enters his first season at Bluffton University as an assistant coach with the Track and Field program, specializing in pole vault.
+Clint Dillon enters his second season at Bluffton University as an assistant coach with the Track and Field program, specializing in pole vault.

-A 2005 graduate of Bluffton University (Middle Childhood Education), Dillon is in the record books for both indoor and outdoor pole vault with best clearances of 14' 3" set indoors in 2003 and 15' 11" outdoors set in 2004.
+A 2005 graduate of Bluffton University (Middle Childhood Education), Dillon is in the record books for the outdoor pole vault with a best clearance of 15' 11" set in 2004.
 He is the 2002 Heartland Collegiate Athletic Conference (HCAC) pole vault champion as well as a three-time NCAA Division III National Track and Field championship qualifier.
 Dillon placed 4th in the event in the 2004 national championship meet, earning him All-American status.

 As a coach at Arlington High School, Dillon has coached two state qualifiers in the event, producing the 2013 Division III OHSAA girls' pole vault champion.

 Dillon completed his master's degree from the University of Toledo/Bluffton University in 2010 in technology and education and currently teaches at Arlington High School as a business and technology teacher.
-He resides in Forest with his wife, Brittany, and their son.
+He resides in Forest with his wife, Brittany, and their two children.